Inc-G/Q_learning_briscola/README.md

 ### Further (possible) improvements:

-Probably longer training will lead to better results (in the graph above, the MLP model seems to be still slowly improving).
+Probably longer training will lead to better results (in the graph above, it looks like the MLP model is still _slowly_ improving).
 I suspect that a fine-tuning of the GRU model would outperform the MLP model (training the GRU model takes much longer).

 ## Organization of the repository.